vijaysaayi/model-finetuning-workshop/README.md

-# Model Fine-Tuning Workshop: Training a Custom AI Assistant for Axiomcart
+# Training a Custom AI Assistant for Axiomcart

 Welcome to the Model Fine-Tuning Workshop!
 In this hands-on workshop, you'll learn how to fine-tune a language model to create a custom AI assistant for customer support using the Qwen2-0.5B model and LoRA (Low-Rank Adaptation) technique.